la2050/archive/_projects/2016/represent-free-acting-media-arts-school-for-diverse-media-makers.md

   entertainment industry for historically underrepresented groups, RSAMA will help grow & diversify one of the largest industries in LA County & help make LA the best place to create.
-project_image_2: 1725312484741-team89.jpg
-empty_column_1: ''
 organization_name: Represent
 organization_website: werepresent.org
-organization_name_2: Represent
-organization_activity: >-
-  Represent works to reach equal media representation for marginalized groups by training the next generation of media makers at our LA-based Acting & Media Arts School free of charge.
-ein: ''

 ---